shshemi/tabiew/tutorial/tutorial.md

 tw sample.parquet -f parquet
 ```

+If no specific format is provided in the argument, Tabiew attempts to infer it based on the file extension.

 ## Command Mode

 Command mode is activated by pressing `:`.
 While in command mode, press `enter` to execute or `esc` to cancel the command.
 The command is shown as you type in at the bottom of the screen in place of the status bar.